Larry Wigington

 GPU-Accelerated SCS for Two-Stage Stochastic Programs

-Custom CUDA kernels (Numba) exploiting block-angular structure of the 2SSP coefficient matrix — parallel sparse operations for K, KT, and (I + KTK) across A, Ts, and Ws sub-matrices.
-Structure-aware CPU implementation achieves 5–14× speedup over naive baseline; GPU implementation operational with kernel tuning ongoing.
+Custom GPU kernels (CuPy RawKernel/RawModule) exploiting block-angular structure of the 2SSP coefficient matrix — parallel sparse operations for K, KT, and (I + KTK) across A, Ts, and Ws sub-matrices.
+Structure-aware CPU implementation exploits block-angular sparsity for near-peak memory bandwidth; GPU implementation operational with kernel tuning ongoing.
 Presented at ICSP 2025 (Paris) and SIAM NorCal 2025.

 Convergence Analysis of SCS Enhancements for 2SSPs

 Evaluated Ruiz normalization, adaptive/warped proximal operators, and Anderson acceleration on 2SSP instances (10–1,000 scenarios).
-Structure-aware solver achieves 14–274× speedup over standard method; combined enhancements reduce iterations by up to 67%.
+Structure-aware solver benchmarked against standard SCS on SIPLIB instances; combined enhancements reduce iterations by up to 67%.
 CG iteration limiting is the dominant practical accelerator.
 64-bit precision required — 32-bit arithmetic unstable.

 Presentations